What new changes can we expect in the future?

 However, Biden will take time to change income tax rules on corporations from 20 percent back to 39.6 percent for the top brackets.
 He will also likely change taxes for individuals making more than $400,000.
 Expect both of those to occur in the next year.
 And he will likely put back the “claw back” provisions this year to cover any excess gifting this year – even if he doesn’t get the estate tax laws changed until 2022.

 For those of you who have been transfixed by the ups and downs the past four years, it’s time to think about what’s coming your way.
-A professional estate planner can help you.
+A professional estate planner can help you with that.

 Michael Baron provides estate planning guidance at Great Plains Diversified Services in Bismarck, North Dakota.
 Email him at KeeptheFamilyFarm@gmail.com.